Brome-Missisquoi (provincial electoral district)

 It was created for the 1973 election from Brome and parts of Missisquoi and Shefford.

 In the change from the 2001 to the 2011 electoral map, it lost Austin, Bolton-Est, Bonsecours, Eastman, Lawrenceville, Potton, Sainte-Anne-de-la-Rochelle, Saint-Benoît-du-Lac, Saint-Étienne-de-Bolton, Stukely-Sud to Orford electoral district, but gained Shefford, Warden, Waterloo from Shefford electoral district.

+In 2026, it lost Saint-Alphonse-de-Granby, Shefford, Warden and Waterloo.